TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 Retrieving the data follow this order make it efficient the search.

 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?
--Nodes as objects and edges as pointers
+-Nodes as objects and edges as pointers to other objects.
+A: the nodes are stored as they are really are.
+D: traversing or just exploring can be difficult.

--A matrix containing all edge weights between numbered node x and node y -A list of edges between numbered nodes
+-A matrix containing all edge weights between numbered node x and node y

+-A list of edges between numbered nodes

 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?